 Wanting to concentrate my forces (or more accurately, stack up all of my advantageous dice into creating instantly decisive combats) I have chosen to attack the three enclosures in turn, starting with the one on the left.
 With the enemy's best troops in the main building, and 2nd line troops in both enclosures I too have also committed my 2nd line troops against this first enclosure

-They attacked as if possessed with the spirit of Gorm the Hydrophobic's thundering grandmother!
-The attack used up almost all of the dice on the board in one go !
+By now many men had fallen under the baleful influence of Asmund the Coulrophobic's unborn potlicker The attack used up almost all of the dice on the board in one go !

 A party of armed men numbering less than seven are thieves;

 But was shockingly unsuccessful, possibly because myself and my opponent may have gotten confused about how saving throws worked.
 Anyway, the Vikings were wiped out almost to a man, with 7 gone and one left.
 The enemy were still in the enclosure…

 The next round of battle board looked to repeat the tactics which had failed before, but having realised that the levy would do nothing in shooting chaps in a building, they were given no dice this time

 A second unit of warriors charged into the enclosure A pall hung over the battlefield like the steam on a hot day, rising from Arshram the Turophobic's seafaring bacon slicer!

 This time they dished out a load more hits…Morale was now at the bottom of Sven the Omphalophobic's filth-encrusted goat-scrotum!

 Success!
 The first building of three had been captured, as the Vikings raised their rather impressive Little Big Man transfer based standard to claim phase one out of three.
 Many of the warriors involved in the combat would soon be paying a visit to Valhallah, to be massaged by a team of heavenly virginial maidens, using scented oils made from Baldr's carrion-eating eight-legged steed! - but tougher tests were surely ahead….?